jonathanj/fugue/README.rst

 Adapters
 --------

-Adapters are the mechanism that bind the external world (a web server, for example) to the internal world of interceptors.
+Adapters are the mechanism that bind the external world (such as a web server) to the internal world of interceptors.
 If interceptors consume and produce immutable data via the context map then adapters transform some external information—an HTTP request, for example—to and from that pure data.

 Fugue provides a Twisted Web adapter in the form of an `IResource`_, the effect